Man allegedly attempts to run over local bartender

 WICHITA FALLS (KFDX/KJTL) — A man is accused of both crashing into a bar and attempting to run over a bartender early Wednesday morning.

-Wichita Falls police said the incident happened just after 2 a.m. outside the Watering Hole pub in the 1400 block of Old Iowa Park Rd.
+Wichita Falls police said the incident happened just before 2 a.m. outside the Water Hole in the 1400 block of Old Iowa Park Rd.

-According to Sergeant Moloney, witnesses said Randall Barham, 35, was upset a bartender cut him off from ordering more alcohol so he tried to run them over.
+According to Sergeant Maloney, witnesses said Randall Barham, 35, was upset a bartender cut him off from ordering more alcohol so he tried to run them over.

 No one was hurt in the crash but the suspect was accused of damaging concrete pillars and backing into another car before he left the scene.